Review was updated on 22nd July, 2019

 From overly technical language to overseas call centres open for a couple of hours a day, telcos have gotten a bad rap over the years.
-But over the past few years, new players have come onto the market – and they’ve set about changing these dodgy perceptions immediately.
-Mate Broadband – otherwise known as Mate Communicate – is a perfect example.
+But more recently new players have come onto the market – and they’ve set about changing these dodgy perceptions.
+Mate Broadband – otherwise known as Mate – is a perfect example.
 They’ve listened to Aussie internet users and have tailored their offerings to what people want, rather than what is convenient for them to offer.
 Every Mate plan has unlimited data and no contracts.
 From there you can choose your broadband speed and if you’d like to bundle in a phone, but yeah, I bet they already had you at ‘unlimited data and no contracts’.

 Mate is 100% Australian owned and their call centres are all based here.
 This means not only do they understand what we want from our broadband plans, but they’ll be able to answer any queries we may have – quick smart.
 Their customer service is some of the best under the Aussie sun.
 And while Mate Broadband is ‘Aussie as’, their customer service is much more ‘Aussie Olympian’ than ‘she’ll be right mate’ – which is a welcome change as far as we are concerned.